MicrosoftDocs/security/security-docs/zero-trust/zero-trust-partner-kit.md

 Download

-Learn more about these trackers,see
+To learn more about these trackers,see
 [Progress tracking resources for the adoption framework business scenarios](zero-trust-assessment-progress-tracking-resources.md#progress-tracking-resources-for-the-adoption-framework-business-scenarios)